 More commonly, specific symptoms develop due to the formation of nodules in specific areas of the body.

-The lungs are one of the most common areas of the body to lead to symptoms, affecting approximately 9 of 10 people with sarcoidosis.
-This may present as:
+The lungs are one of the most common areas of the body to be affected by sarcoidosis and thus lead to symptoms.
+In fact, it is estimated that approximately 9 out of every 10 people with sarcoidosis will have their lungs affected by this condition.

 - Dyspnea (shortness of breath)